albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Open the procedure search tab of the search dock window and display all procedures for the airport.

+The menu item text varies depending if the airport is a part of the flight plan.

 See :doc:`SEARCHPROCS` for more information.